Food is a basic human need. Restaurants transform this experience into an art. Informational technology builds elegant shortcuts to its fulfilment.

 - Why do restaurant apps matter

-- How to design and develop a restaurant app
+- How to design a restaurant app

 - A restaurant-finder app like Zomato and Yelp